 Your cat will require monthly flea and worm medication.

 If you can answer these questions with an honest yes, then having a cat is probably right for you.
-However, it is a long-term commitment which you have to be sure of.
-A cat is a living creature and deserves to be in a home which will meet his needs both in the present and the future.
+However, it is a long-term commitment that you have to be sure of.
+A cat is a living creature and deserves to be in a home that will meet his needs both in the present and the future.
 If you are not sure you can meet his physical, emotional and financial needs, then it is better not to get one.